 I walked the furthest I’ve walked for a long time in one go, eight miles on the South Downs Way in Hampshire.
 To be honest, it was supposed to be four and a half miles but we went the wrong way, but it showed that I need more confidence in thinking that I can go these distances.
 And the next morning, I had slight stiffness in my calves which I actually appreciated as it showed how far I had gone and how many hills I had gone up.

 At the end of the month, during a holiday in Cornwall, it was cheering to see what I could do, in comparison with the year before.
-I stride out along the beaches, walk up uneven, steep cliff paths hewn out of the granite and go out for an evening constitutional each night when in previous years, I would have been tired and limping badly by the evening.
-I revel in the feeling of being away from everybody, while walking, especially up the top of Godolphin Hill, where we can see both the north and south coast of Cornwall.
+I strode out along the beaches, walked up uneven, steep cliff paths hewn out of the granite and went out for a stroll each night when in previous years, I would have been tired and limping badly by the evening.
+Godrevy Beach